 v.
 The rights, liabilities or remedies of either party shall not be affected after termination, nor will the continuance of any of this Contract’s provision (to the extent to which it is expressed or by implication intended to continue)

 i.
-The Student is required to take out comprehensive insurance to cover himself, including health, contents and travel insurance, which will insure him against, but not limited to, issues such as flight costs and course fees incurred in the event of cancellations, theft of personal items, medical treatment, repatriation, personal accident, public liability, legal expenses etc. The Student must also pay any additional expenses OSA incurs in the event of any of these circumstances or similar circumstances
+The Student is required to take out comprehensive insurance to cover himself, including health, contents and travel insurance, which will insure him against, but not limited to, issues such as flight costs and course fees incurred in the event of cancellations, theft of personal items, medical treatment, repatriation, personal accident, public liability, legal expenses etc, and to bring along proof of these insurance policies.
+The Student must also pay any additional expenses OSA incurs in the event of any of these circumstances or similar circumstances

 ii.
-In addition, EU Nationals area advised to bring valid European Health Insurance Cards
+In addition, EU Nationals are advised to bring valid European Health Insurance Cards

 i.
-It is the Student’s responsibility to ensure he has the correct visa needed for studying in the UK during the Summer School and that he can comply with relevant border entry and passport requirements.
-No refund will be made by OSA to the Student if he is unable to attend the Summer School
+It is the Student’s responsibility to ensure he has the correct visa required for studying in the UK during the Summer School and that he can comply with relevant border entry and passport requirements.
+No refund will be made by OSA to the Student if he is unable to attend the Summer School in these circumstances.

 ii.
 OSA has the right to request for a qualified medical practitioner to assess the Student’s health or need for any medication and to provide a written record of this to OSA.
 Any medical expenses incurred are the responsibility of the Student.
 Where OSA pays for the Student’s medical expenses, the amount must be reimbursed within five days by the Student

 iii.
-If, in the judgement of OSA, at any time the Student is unfit to attend the Summer School, the Contract will be terminated in accordance with clause 6
+If, in the judgement of OSA, at any time the Student is unfit to attend the Summer School, the Contract will be terminated pursuant to clause 6

 iv.
 If, in the judgement of OSA, the Student requires qualified medical attention he will be taken to a GP’s surgery or hospital.
 Any medical expenses incurred are the responsibility of the Student.
 Where OSA pays for the Student’s medical expenses, the amount must be reimbursed within five days by the Student